Support for Mortgage Interest

 Universal Credit (UC) will include extra payments to meet mortgage interest costs if you are not working and you live in a UC area.

-You will have to wait 39 weeks after you apply for SMI to get your first payment and the Department for Work and Pensions (DWP) will pay your mortgage lender – there is no waiting time if you are claiming pension credit.
+You will have to wait 39 weeks after you apply for SMI to get your first payment and the SSA will pay your mortgage lender - there is no waiting time if you are claiming pension credit.

 SMI will only help with the interest portion of a mortgage up to the value of £200,000 and you will only be able to claim up to £100,000 if you get pension credits.
 SMI will not help pay back the amount you borrowed.
 The rate that SMI is paid at is based on the Bank of England's standard interest rate - in July 2017, the Bank of England set this rate at 2.61%.
 You can find out how much the rate is at any time by checking the Support for Mortgage Interest webpage.